In this Chapter . . .

 These guidelines will clearly identify roles and responsibilities of Sarasota County Core Team members consisting of, but not limited to: family, student, school RN, health room aides, food and nutrition staff, educational personnel, school administration, transportation and the physician.
 They will ensure that emergency medical services (EMS) are engaged immediately in the sequence that puts the safety of the child first.

-These guidelines were developed through the collaborative efforts of the School Nurses of the Sarasota County Health Department and the School Board of Sarasota County, the School Board of Sarasota County Food and Nutrition Services, and the Sarasota County School Health Advisory Board.
+These guidelines were developed through the collaborative efforts of the School Nurses of the Florida Department of Health in Sarasota County and the School Board of Sarasota County, the School Board of Sarasota County Food and Nutrition Services, and the Sarasota County School Health Advisory Board.

 Life-threatening allergies and associated anaphylaxis are on the rise and are a growing public health concern in the United States.
 “Anaphylaxis refers to a collection of symptoms affecting multiple systems in the body.
 The most dangerous symptoms include breathing difficulties and a drop in blood pressure, or shock, which are potentially fatal.
 Common examples of potential life-threatening allergies are those to foods and stinging insects.
 Life-threatening allergic reactions may also occur to medications, latex rubber, in association with exercise” or may be of an unknown cause (idiopathic).
 (Position Statement from American Academy of Allergy, Asthma and Immunology (AAAAI) Board of Directors:” Anaphylaxis in Schools and Other Childcare Settings”-1998)